 Where the overall result of the periodic inspection is given in the EICR as unsatisfactory, remedial work will be necessary to rectify the issue(s) identified as warranting a code C1 (danger present) or code C2 (potentially dangerous) outcome before the installation can be deemed to be in a satisfactory condition.
+Any remedial works should be carried out within 28 days.
 In most cases, probably the most effective, and easy to document, method of demonstrating that the necessary remedial work has been carried out is by the issue of: